Caleb-o/c3-cookbook/src/general/modules.md

 # Modules

+> This is not full coverage of what modules are or do.
+If you want to learn more, visit [the guide](https://c3-lang.org/references/docs/modules/).

-[Modules](https://c3-lang.org/references/docs/modules/) in C3 are quite interesting.
+Modules in C3 are quite interesting.
 Every file must start with a module declaration, as such `module mymodule`.
 A module is a container that namespaces our code.
 Later on, I will show how modules are our gateway into using generics.
-This is not full coverage on modules, but a glimpse to understand how to use them.

 Here's a list of things that will be covered:
 - [Using modules and its properties](#using-modules)